eWillyo/CzechVoiceAssistent/README.md

 Currently, code works on Linux and Windows, as I promissed.

-NEW: Used new OpenAI model "gpt-3.5-turbo" which should be newer and faster.
+NEW: Used different OpenAI model "gpt-3.5-turbo" which should be newer and faster.